GeoNode/geonode/docs/src/user-guide/datasets/upload.md

     `The number of active parallel uploads exceeds 5.
 Wait for the pending ones to finish.`

     You can modify the upload parallelism limits at the admin panel for parallelism limits.

+## Upload from a URL

+GeoNode supports the upload of a remote dataset through a URL.
+For more information please take a look at [this section](remote.md#remote-3d-tiles).